Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 63 (10-11-18) Started the PyTorch Challenge
 - Working on lesson 1 of the content to build a neural network using PyTorch
 - Made significant headway in the Social Network project

+### Day 64 (11-11-18) Learnt more about using PyTorch for DL
+- Continued the Udacity course on PyTorch

+### Day 65 (12-11-18) Started the Move 37 course
+- Started Siraj Raval's Move 37 course for Reinforcement Learning
+- Working on the social networking application for my DBMS project.
+Looking for ideas to include ML concepts in it